ChilliCream/graphql-workshop/docs/7-subscriptions.md

     }
     ```

-1. Next we add the payload type for the `checkInAttendee` Mutation:
+1. Next we add the payload type for the `CheckInAttendeePayload` Mutation:

     ```csharp
     using System.Threading;